Choose another writer in this calendar:

 David Lean's dark, atmospheric version of Oliver Twist from 1948 is among the best films made from Dickens's novels.
 Lean's young thieves are as hard and professional as the brutal gang members of Luis Buñuel's Los Olvidados (1950).
 Alec Guinness played the old, big-nosed Fagin.
 The caricature upset some Jews in England, as Dickens's novel had done one hundred and ten years earlier.
 The Zionists protested that the character was presented in the same way that Jews were vilified in the Nazi paper Der Sturmer.
 American critics attacked the film's alleged anti-Semitism, and cuts were made before it was shown, with twelve minutes missing, in the American theatres.
 Lean's stylised Great Expectations (1946), based on Dickens's novel, had been a great success in the U.S. "Grandfather would have loved it," said Monica Dickens, the granddaughter of the author, of the film.
 With these works Lean has been considered an authority on Dickens.

-number of times.
+Christmas time.
 The character of Ebenezer Scrooge, the "squeezing,

 wrenching, grasping, scraping, clutching" miser, has attracted such